 - 2 eggs

 - Beat eggs until fluffy.
-Add flour, milk, ghee, honey, baking powder, salt, and vanilla until just combined.
+Add flour, milk, ghee, sugar, baking powder, baking soda, salt and vanilla and mix until just combined.

 - Lightly oil preheated waffle iron.
 Pour 1/2–3/4 cup mixture into waffle iron and cook until golden brown.

 - Prep Time: 5 min

 - Cook Time: 4 min

 - Cuisine: American